Little Broken

 How Do You Make Oatmeal Taste Good?

-But before we get to step by step of making baked oatmeal, let’s talk about flavor.
+But before we get to step by step for making baked oatmeal, let’s talk about flavor.
 Because there is nothing worse than bland oatmeal!
 The good thing is you don’t need many ingredients to make oatmeal taste good.
 You just need the right ingredients.

-In addition, this oatmeal bake is flavored with cinnamon flavored applesauce and vanilla.
-Plus honey!
-Honey adds sweetness but also that delicious honey taste.
-Maple syrup is another good alternative.
-Lastly, fresh cherries, especially now that they’re in season.
+• Fresh cherries.
+Fresh cherries, especially now that they’re in season.
 You can swap out fresh cherries for frozen when the cherry season is over and make this oatmeal year round!

 Baked oatmeal with applesauce ingredients